 Nuts contain around 10-20% protein, which is a similar amount to what’s found in eggs.
 This makes them an excellent source of protein for vegetarians and vegans.
 Nuts are also a good source of fibre and are low GI, which means they’ll keep you fuller for longer.
 Do remember that they tend to have high levels of (healthy) fats though, which pushes the energy count up.
 Basically; make sure you eat them in moderation.
 Check out this article, which breaks down the specific nutrient content of each nut.

-I know, I know – oats are traditionally a breakfast food.
-But stay with me.
+I know, I know – oats are traditionally a breakfast food, but stay with me.
 1/3 cup oats contains only around 100 calories, a fair dose of fibre, is low GI and contains next to no sugar.
 I love them as a healthy pre-workout snack, especially if I’m heading out for a run of 10km or more.
 For convenient snacking, I soak 1/3 cup oats in water in a jar (you want the water just covering the oats) and leave for a few hours or overnight.
 I often add a little Isowhey Superfood Powder for a little extra punch (plus I like the colour it turns them).
 Alternatively you can add a pinch of cinammon, a small handful of berries or a spoonful of yoghurt… play around with flavours until you find something you like, just avoid the obvious honey/sugar additions.

 There’s nothing better than a bowl of popcorn, but those store-bought microwave versions are chock full of fat and other additives, and the buckets you buy at the movies?
-Well I don’t want to frighten you with the details but rest assured you don’t want to be digging into those very often… or ever, really.
+Well I don’t want to frighten you with the details but rest assured you don’t want to be digging into those very often.
 Luckily it’s super simple to make your own on the stovetop at home using just a dash of olive oil, or you can use one of those air popping machines if you happen to be super fancy.
 There’s less than 100 calories per 25 gram serve (which is actually quite a decent amount of popcorn!) and the sugar count is down at 0.1grams.
 Play around with some spices for a little something different.

 6. Hummus with Vegetables

 Hummus is not a low calorie food, but it does pack a nutritional punch thanks in large part to its main ingredient, chickpeas.
 Full of protein, fibre, good fats and energy, hummus is a great choice when you’re feeling particularly hungry.
-I like to pair it with a handful of chopped veggies (carrots and celery are my faves)… that way I know I’m getting bonus nutrition from what is essentially my hummus carrier.
+I like to pair it with a handful of chopped veggies (carrots and celery are my faves)… that way I know I’m getting bonus nutrition from what is essentially my hummus shovel.

 OK guys, that’s my own personal top six healthy snacks, but keep in mind I’m not a dietitian, so all I can do is tell you what works for me.
 If you have any other low maintenance healthy snacks I would love to hear about them!
 Hit me up in the comments below and I’ll love you forever.